RWS/studio-api-docs/apiconcepts/filetypesupport/creating_a_new_assembly_for_the_settings_ui.md

 * **Sdl.Core.Settings.dll**
 * **Sdl.FileTypeSupport.Framework.Core.Settings.dll**

-Set the output path for building your project to the installation folder of <Var:ProductName>, e.g. *C:\Program Files\SDL\SDL Trados Studio\Studio5*.
+Set the output path for building your project to the installation folder of <Var:ProductName>, e.g. *<Var:InstallationFolder>*.

 See Also
 --